venkateswarluyendoti/EndtoEnd-CI-CD-Pipeline-for-Java-Application/app/README.md

 Username & password from DockerHub account

-Create Jenkins credentials for GitHub if repo is private.
+Create Jenkins credentials for GitHub if the repo is private.

 Configure SonarQube server in Jenkins → Manage Jenkins → Configure System.
 ```